Epithelia are multiscale active liquid crystals

 \section{Author Contributions}

-J.-M.A.-C. performed analytic work, Voronoi model simulations and analyzed data.
-L.N.C. coordinated the research, performed the multiphase field simulations and analyzed data.
-J.E. performed the experiments and analyzed data.
-D.K. performed analytic work and analyzed data.
-L.G. devised and coordinated the research.
+JMAC performed analytic work, Voronoi model simulations and analyzed data.
+LNC coordinated the research, performed the multiphase field simulations and analyzed data.
+JE performed analytic work, experiments and analyzed data.
+DK performed analytic work and analyzed data.
+LG devised and coordinated the research.
 All authors wrote the paper.
-J.-M.A.-C., L.C.N., J.E. and D.K. contributed equally to this work.
+JMAC, LNC, JE and DK contributed equally to this work.